stuartthompson/blog/pages/2021-04-06 - CloudFront Distribution for an S3 static website.md

 The process was fairly simple, once I got my head around how the pieces fit together.

+I created [this note](
+https://notes.statn.dev/hosting/aws/cloudfront/origin-access-identity.html)
-I created this note to document the process of permitting CloudFront to access the S3 bucket while restricting other access:
+to document the process of permitting CloudFront to access the S3 bucket while restricting other access.
-[Note: Configuring a CloudFront OAI for S3 Access]( https://notes.statn.dev/hosting/aws/cloudfront/origin-access-identity.html)

 ## Automatically appending index.html